knowsuchagency/promptic/README.md

 ### Basics

 Functions decorated with `@llm` will automatically interpolate arguments into the prompt.
 You can also customize the model, system prompt, and more.
-Most arguments will be passed to [litellm.completion](https://docs.litellm.ai/docs/completion/input).
+Most arguments are passed directly to [litellm.completion](https://docs.litellm.ai/docs/completion/input).

 ```python
 from promptic import llm